 Love it or hate it, there’s no denying that the Overwatch League has proven there is a sizable audience that is interested in competitive gaming.
 Even if the OWL were to completely disband tomorrow, the concept is clearly sound.
 Of course, the fact that Overwatch is an immensely popular and accessible game to begin with doesn’t hurt.
 That there’s also an unfathomable amount of money being moved around because of the League is likely just a happy coincidence.

 In any case, the 2020 Season of the OWL has seen some major changes that affect both the game itself and the viewer experience.
 The former largely consists of balancing updates and features that have made it so almost every Hero has seen some game time.
 Naturally, there are still favorites.
-Lucio for example remains one of the top Healer picks, and Reinhardt is quite popular.
-However, it’s not as bad as previous seasons where virtually every match was a mirror match.
-If (or when) Hero bans make their way to the OWL, we can could see even more Hero diversity.
+Lucio, for example, remains one of the top Healer picks, and Reinhardt is quite popular.
+However, it’s not as bad as in previous seasons, where virtually every match was a mirror match.
+If (or when) Hero bans make their way to the OWL, we can see even more Hero diversity.

-While most of the adjustments thus far have been decidedly beneficial, there is no small number of behind the scenes/production decisions that are questionable at best.
-For starters, this will be the first year where the Overwatch League will be (officially) broadcasted on YouTube instead of Twitch.
+While most of the adjustments thus far have been decidedly beneficial, there is no small number of behind-the-scenes/production decisions that are questionable at best.
+For starters, this will be the first year that the Overwatch League will be (officially) broadcasted on YouTube instead of Twitch.
 This is practically a non-issue unless you have an overwhelming preference for Twitch.
 If anything, the switch to YouTube allowed Blizzard to upload individual matches instead of the whole day’s stream, which is incredibly convenient.

 What is less forgivable is the fact that the ads themselves are horribly obnoxious.
 Like seeing the same hammy ad for Call of Duty five times in a row?
-Well you’re in luck.
-Oh look, it’s an awkward mobile game ad.
+Well, you’re in luck.
+Oh, look, it’s an awkward mobile game ad.
 Get ready to have it plastered on your screen another three times.
-Have some insurance and car ads while you’re at it because reasons.
-You better believe that there’s plenty of downtime just for ads too.
+Have some insurance and car ads while you’re at it because of reasons.
+You better believe that there are plenty of downtimes just for ads too.
 About 25% of a game day is reserved for ads alone.
 The rest is more or less evenly divided between the game itself and supplementary content (Watchpoint, interviews, etc.).
 In other words, if you only care about the game, don’t watch it live because you might need to skip up to 60% of the stream.